 Digital fabrication integrates STEM competencies into authentic making experiences for all learners.
 With digital fabrication technologies, such as 3D printers, laser cutters, and CNC machines, students can learn essential skills while creatively designing projects.
 Discover the basics with hands-on projects and explore ways of integrating digital fabrication into curriculum.

+Utilize our Mobile Fab Lab or host this workshop at your location.
 For schools that are considering a digital fabrication makerspace, this is an all-inclusive workshop.
 Create hands-on projects using the 3D printer, laser cutter/engraver, and vinyl cutter, and share best practices.
 Discuss technology recommendations, budget, managing challenges, maker space facilitation techniques, and integrating making into the curriculum.
 Staff will share resources and answer questions.

 Get your middle and high school students excited about electronics, soldering, and the engineering design cycle by teaching them to make their own palm-sized, remote-controlled quadcopters!
 Learn to design, prototype, and redesign quadcopters using a laser cutter or CNC router.
 Wrap up with discussion, share classroom strategies, and leave with a lesson plan, classroom presentation material, a parts list, and your own quadcopter.